sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/google_cloud.md

     * Following the status of the startup script that you provided earlier:

       ```bash
-      tail -f /var/log/cloud-init-output.log
+      tail -c +0 -f /var/log/syslog | grep startup-script
       ```

-    * (Once the user data script completes) monitoring the health of the `sourcegraph-frontend` container:
+    * (Once the startup script completes) monitoring the health of the `sourcegraph-frontend` container:

       ```bash
       docker ps --filter="name=sourcegraph-frontend-0"